Filter Bank Multicarrier in Massive MIMO: Analysis and Channel Equalization: Numerical Results

 \section{Numerical Results}

 In this section, we deploy computer simulations to evaluate the efficacy of the proposed equalization method as well as the analysis of the previous sections.
-We let $M=512$ and assume $K=10$ terminals in the network.
+For all the simulations in this section, we let $M=512$ and assume $K=10$ terminals in the network.
 We consider the PHYDYAS prototype filter, \cite{bellanger2010fbmc}, with the overlapping factor $\kappa=4$.
 Normalized exponentially decaying channel PDPs $p_k[l] = e^{-\alpha_k l} / \big( \sum_{\ell=0}^{L_{\rm h}-1} e^{-\alpha_k \ell} \big), l=0\dots,L_{\rm h}-1$ for $k=0,\cdots,K-1$ with different decaying factors $\alpha_k = (k+1)/20$ for different terminals and length $L_{\rm h}=50$ are assumed\footnote{A similar approach has been taken in \cite{pitarokoilis2012optimality} to choose the channel PDPs for different terminals.}.
+Notice that the channel PDPs are normalized, i.e., $\sum_{l=0}^{L_{\rm h}-1} p_k[l] = 1$, for $k = 0,\dots,K-1$.
+Hence, following the channel model in Section \ref{sec:mmimo_fbmc}, the average signal-to-noise ratio (SNR) at the BS antennas input can be calculated as ${\rm SNR} = 1/\sigma_\nu^2$.
 We present the SINR performance corresponding to terminal $k=0$.

 First, we show the SINR for the case where the proposed equalization is not incorporated at the BS.
-Fig.~\ref{fig:sinr_sat} shows the average SINR performance (with averaging over different channel realizations) of MRC, ZF, and MMSE equalizers as a function of different number of BS antennas.
+Fig.~\ref{fig:sinr_sat} shows the average SINR performance (with averaging over different channel realizations) of MRC, ZF, and MMSE combiners as a function of different number of BS antennas.
 The noise level is selected such that the SNR at the input of the BS antennas is equal to $10$~dB.
 From Fig.~\ref{fig:sinr_sat}, we can see that without the proposed equalization, the SINR performance of all three linear detectors, i.e., MRC, ZF, and MMSE, tend to the saturation level predicted by (\ref{eqn:SINR_sat}) as $N$ grows large.
 Accordingly, arbitrarily large SINR values cannot be achieved by increasing the BS array size.
+Also, the SINR performance of ZF and MMSE combiners converges faster to the saturation level as compared to the one in MRC.
+In practice, when considering a finite number of BS antennas, the impact of SINR saturation depends on the combining method used as well as the channel PDP and noise level.